Simply Business homepage

 4. Flexible profit distribution.

-We’ve covered the ways LLC profits can be taxed, but another benefit of an LLC is how profits can be shared among multiple LLC members.
+One of the other benefits of having an LLC is how profits can be shared among multiple LLC members.

 In most states, a member’s profit allocation matches their stake in the LLC.
 For example, if you have 60% ownership in the LLC, you’re entitled to 60% of the profits.
 This differs from a partnership, where each partner generally shares equally in the profits.